zivid/zivid-cpp-samples/source/Applications/Advanced/MultiCamera/README.md

 # Multi Camera

-To fully understand Multi Camera Calibration, please see the [(to be created) tutorial](https://zivid.atlassian.net/wiki/spaces/ZividKB) in our Knowledge Base.
+To fully understand Multi Camera Calibration, please see the [tutorial](https://support.zivid.com/latest/academy/applications/multi-camera-calibration.html) in our Knowledge Base.
 There is also a [programming tutorial][MultiCameraTutorial-url] that walks through the samples in detail.

 -----------------